Towards Robust Representation of Limit Orders Books for Deep Learning Models

+\item \textbf{Clarity}: The data representation should include a clear and ideally simple definition of encoding and decoding transformation towards other representation schemes.
+It should also avoid non-trivial methods to detect the validity of data samples.

-\item \textbf{Efficiency}: A LOB representation should organise data in a efficient manner to reduce the \emph{curse of dimensionality}.
-For example, limit order books snapshot can be represented with extremely sparse vector including all price ticks appeared in the history.
+\item \textbf{Efficiency} The entire limit order book may contain hundreds of price levels with a large range of price levels.
+A complete representation including all price levels is not always necessary for all the tasks.
+Thus, an appropriate region of interests needs to be placed to the limit order book to reach a balance between complexity and performance.
+For example, limit order books snapshot can be represented with extremely sparse vector including all price ticks that appeared historically.
 This kind of representation is complete, easy to understand but very inefficient both in storage and in computation.
+A LOB representation should organise data in an efficient manner to reduce the \emph{curse of dimensionality}.